ramosn17/APA/README.md

 2. Include the following column keys to the grouped_weather dataframe:
    'Date','Max TemperatureF', 'Mean TemperatureF', 'Min TemperatureF','Max
     Humidity', ' Mean Humidity', ' Min Humidity', 'PrecipitationIn']]

+2. Run the print().info and .columns commands
+2. Run the **grouped_weather.csv** command to write the grouped dataframe into a .csv file called "grouped_weather.csv".
+Save this file    to the ramosn17/APA folder, as it will be imported for the final script, 'crime_project_merge.py'

 ## Script 3: Unemployment.py
-This script will import the unemployment datafile.
+This script will import the **unemployment.csv** datafile.

-3. import modules: pandas as pd, numpy as  np, import csv
-3. import the .csv file for unemployment data in Chicago by creating a variable, 'unemployment' and setting it equal to the function pd.read_csv("unemployment3.csv"
+3. Run  pd.read_csv("unemployment.csv")

 3. To review the complete result in the terminal, utilize the function pd.set_option('display.max_columns', None).

 3. Print the first rows unemployment by adding the attribute .head(5))

-Script 4: crime_project_merge.py
+### Script 4: crime_project_merge.py

 This script will merge all of the dataframes on the 'Year' key and generate a final dataframe called 'analysis_dataset', which will then be copied to a .csv file, "crime_info2.csv."
 The groupby() function will then generate reference .csv files for exploratory analysis, with the most important grouping incorporating 'Mean TemperatureF', 'Primary Type', 'Year' and 'Max/Min' Temperatures.
  Observations will be recorded in the Crime Results markdown.

-4. Utilize the pd.read_csv function to import the new .csv file, df_final.csv
+4. Utilize the pd.read_csv function to import the new .csv file, **df.csv**, **grouped_weather.csv** and **unemployment.csv**
-   and the original datafiles for weather and unemployment.

-    df_final = pd.read_csv("df.csv")
-    weather = pd.read_csv("weather.csv")
-    unemployment = pd.read_csv("unemployment3.csv")

- 4. Create a variable named 'analysis_dataset' and set it equal to the pd.merge
-     function.
-Within this function, we will merge df_final and weather on the 'Year' key.

- 4. Use the same dataframe and set it equal to pd.merge() for analysis_dataset and unemployment on the 'Year' key.

- 4. Write the dataframe into a .csv file titled "crime_info2.csv")
+4. Run the merge function to the 'analysis_dataset' variable.
+4. Run the .head(5)) command to ensure the dataframes merged correctly.
+You do not need to compy the dataframe to a .csv file.
+The
+   groupby() functions will run through the dataframe 'analysis_dataset.'

+4. The first groupby() command will group, sort and and export the dataframe to a .csv file.
+These files were utilized for the Results
+   portion of the project and are not necessary to download.
+On to graphs!

 ## Script 5 graphs.py

 ##Basic Data Visaulization utilizing Matplotlib to create bar and pie graphs for columns 'crime type' and 'location description' by crime count.

-5. import all modules from the 'crime.py' script, with the inclusion of the following:

-import matplotlib.pyplot as plt; plt.rcdefaults()
-import seaborn as sns
-import plotly.graph_objs as go import plotly.express as px

-5. Import the "Crimes_-_2001_to_present.csv" by creating dataframe 'crime_type' and setting it equalto the pd.read_csv("filename")
-   function

- 5. Copy the 'crime_type_value_counts' dataframe block from
+5. Run the  pd.read_csv( "Crimes_-_2001_to_present.csv") command.
-   'crime.py' script.
-        crime_type = pd.DataFrame(df['Primary Type'].value_counts()).reset_index()
-        crime_type.columns = ['Crime Type', 'Count']
-        crime_type_value_counts = pd.DataFrame(df['Primary Type'].value_counts().reset_index())
-        crime_type_value_counts.columns = ['Crime Type', 'Count']
-    crime_type_value_counts['Percentage'] = (crime_type_value_counts['Count']/crime_type_value_counts['Count'].sum()) * 100
-        print(crime_type_value_counts.head(10))

 5. The first bar graph will incorporate Crime Count in Chicaco by Type.
 For the graph, create a variable called 'objects'      and set it equal to the following elements: 'THEFT', 'BATTERY', 'CRIMINAL DAMAGE', 'ASSAULT', 'OTHER', 'DECEPTIVE
      PRACT','NARCOTICS', 'BURGLARY', 'ROBBERY', 'MOTOR  THEFT').
 On a new line, you can dictate font size by setting
      fontsize equal to 10.

-  5. To establish the arrangement of y_pos, set it equal to the following function: np.arange(len(objects))

-    On the next line, integrate the values under the 'Count' column in correspondence with the order of the Crime Type in
-   'Objects.'Refer to the output of  print(crime_type_value_counts.head(10)) for these values.

-  5. Implement the following commands to align the graph, plot x and y labels and create the graph title. plt.bar(y_pos, performance, align='center', alpha=1.0) plt.xticks(y_pos, objects) plt.ylabel('Count') plt.title(' Crime Count in Chicago by Type') plt.show()

-  5. Save bar graph as a .png file.

   ## Pie Chart

   5. Create a variable called 'labels' and set it equal to a list of crime types noted in the 'objects' variable for bar